 So, even though these enchiladas aren’t authentic, and would probably make most Mexicans cringe, that’s how I like them!
 The first time I made these, I covered the enchiladas in way too much sauce.
 It ended up making the tortillas too soggy, which was no

-As written, my recipes suggests a packet of fajita seasoning mix.
+As written, my recipe suggests a packet of fajita seasoning mix.
 I used to make it with that, but have since learned to make my own seasoning.
 My recipe for fajita seasoning makes more than needed for the meal, but I keep it with the rest of my spices for future use.